Zaltu/personax-lua-src/model/data/DOCUMENTATION/STORY/MAIN_STORY.md

 There are a number of problematic things with that though, both since the deadly sins and the circles of hell don't actually match...
 It would be extremely difficult to design each dungeon in such a way that it could be interpreted as both.
 It may be an interesting challenge though.
 I would also have to remove the whole "abandon all hope yee who enter here" premise in the dungeon hub.

 Overall, I think Legion as the True Final Boss is a great idea.
 I just need to figure out how to set it up.

+MARK 3
+I should remind myself of this since it already slipped my mind: There are *two* main plotlines in mind for the game: the "plot twist" where it turns out the MC is the sinner of treachery and the main initial plot where people are being judged harshly by someone/something the party feels does not have the authority to do so.